Three Days of Rain: Characters

-Pip: A proudly naïve TV actor and family friend of the Janeway's.
+Pip: A proudly naïve TV actor and family friend of the Janeways.
 Handsome, and not as dumb as he looks, he is constantly frustrated by others taking their lives so seriously, and can't fathom why people see the need to incite drama.

 Theo: Pip's father and Ned's business partner.
 A very charismatic man who is more interested in fame and the accolades that come with it than creating the art that would earn it.